CrispenGari/node-startup/node-backend/27_tRPC/jwt-cookies-auth/README.md

 In this Readme we are going to walk through how to use `tRPC` in a `monorepo` project with `Next.js`.

-### What is TRPC?
+### What is tRPC?

-(Transactional Remote Procedure Call) - End-to-end typesafe APIs made easy.
+(TypeScript Remote Procedure Call) - End-to-end typesafe APIs made easy.
 Automatic typesafety & autocompletion inferred from your API-paths, their input data, & outputs .

 ### Getting started